-Now in its third year, the Creative Vision Award offers charities the chance to win their own short animated brand film, worth an estimated £150,000.
+Now in its third year, the Creative Vision Award, presented by Kingston Smith offers charities the chance to win their own short animated brand film, worth an estimated £150,000.

 With online now the most powerful medium used worldwide, a short brand film is one of the most effective means of promoting your charity’s message.

 Last night we unveiled the films for this year’s winners Refuge and Create, and were thrilled to hear the excellent results that have been seen over the past year by 2015 winners Dyslexia Action and Anthony Nolan.
 Anthony Nolan now attribute the registration of over 300 potential donors to their winning film, which they incorporated into their ‘stem cell donation isn’t scary’ Halloween campaign.
 Meanwhile, Dyslexia Action have successfully run campaigns with the Everyman Cinema Group, which has shown their film in every one of their cinemas across the nation for two weeks, including during Dyslexia Awareness Week.